+You can learn a lot about a language by studying examples of parts of speech.
 In language, the parts of speech are the categories of words based on their function within a sentence.
-This is true with English, as well as with any number of other languages like French and Spanish.
-This is a helpful way to look at words to help you understand the underlying grammar and logic of any language you study.
+This is true with English, as well as any number of other languages such as French and Spanish.
+Understanding parts of speech is a helpful way to look at words to help you understand the underlying grammar and logic of any language you study.

 Adjectives modify or describe a noun.
 These words ascribe an attribute to the noun being modified.

-Adverbs modify or describe a verb, adjective or another adverb or word group.
-This modification can provide information relating to time, place, manner, cause, degree, or circumstance.
+Adverbs modify or describe a verb, adjective, or another adverb or word group.
+This modification provides information relating to time, place, manner, cause, degree, or circumstance.

-Conjunctions are used connect words, phrases and clauses together.
-They coordinate the words together so they make sense as a cohesive thought, sentence or paragraph.
+Conjunctions are used to connect words, phrases, and clauses.
+They coordinate the words together so they make sense as a cohesive thought, sentence, or paragraph.

 Interjections are words used as exclamations to show feelings.
 They're usually abrupt, interrupting the speech for emotional effect.